Undersea algae could become the fuel of the future— and producing the valuable oil would not require any arable land or human drinking water.

 The mechanism behind oil synthesis within microalgae cells has been revealed by a Japanese research team led by Professor Hasunuma Tomohisa and Academic Researcher Kato Yuichi, both from the Kobe University Graduate School of Science, Technology and Innovation.

-Microalgae can grow with light, water, carbon dioxide and a small amount of minerals, and their cells divide quickly, meaning that they can be harvested faster than land-based biomasses.
-Algae can also be harvested all year round, potentially offering a more stable energy supply.
+Microalgae is produced by the combination of light, water, carbon dioxide and a small amount of minerals.
+Their cells divide quickly, which means it can be harvested faster than land-based biomasses, such as sugar or corn.
+Algae can also be harvested year-round, potentially offering a more stable energy supply.

 Many species of algae are capable of producing large amounts of oil (lipids), but this is the first time that researchers have captured the metabolic changes occurring on a molecular level when lipids are produced in algae cells.

 Focusing on marine microalgae, Professor Hasunuma’s group found that JSC4, a new species of green alga harvested from brackish water, combines a high growth rate with high levels of lipids.
 The research team developed an analysis method called “dynamic metabolic profiling” and used this to analyze JSC4 and discover how this species produces oil within its cells.

 Professor Hasunuma’s team incubated JSC4 with carbon dioxide as the sole carbon source.
 4 days after the start of incubation, over 55% of cell weight consisted of carbohydrates.
 When saltwater comprised 1-2% of the incubation liquid, the team saw a decrease in carbohydrates and increase in oil, and 7 days after the start of incubation over 45% of cell weight had become oil.